AndreiBarsan/Yeti/README.md

 Features
 --------
 Among the most important features implemented so far are:
- - basic obj loading
+ - basic Wavefront *.obj loading
  - phong lighting model (with directional, point and spot lights)
  - normal mapping
  - skyboxes and environment mapping
  - shadow mapping (for all light types - omnidirectional shadowmaps generated in a single pass using a geometry shader)
- - simple billboarding
+ - simple and axis-aligned billboarding
  - scene management
  - multipass rendering with post-processing support (right now used for FBO-based multisampling)